BH-M87/generate-react-mobx-template/README.md

 ## Usage
 1. Install the extention of VSCode first: ext install generate-react-component.
 2. Clone this project into your local workspace.
-3. Change the config "generate-react-component.componentTemplatePath" in VSCode preference to the path of this project in your local drive.
+3. Change the config "generate-react-component.componentTemplatePath" in VSCode preference (Keyboard shortcuts: cmd + ,)to the path of this project in your local drive.
+4. Change "generate-react-component.conditionals" if you added additional condition.
-4. Right click any directory in the explorer panel.
+5. Right click any directory in the explorer panel.
-5. Select component or container.
+6. Select component or container.
-6. Input name and choose options.
+7. Input name and choose options.
-7. Submit and happy coding.
+8. Submit and happy coding.

 ## Syntax